lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-'rsautl' is not accept in newer versions of openssl.
+'rsautl' command is not accept in newer versions of openssl, so we go with 'pkeyutl -sign' as prompted.

-'pkeyutl' takes only the binary hash file and generates only the binary output for signature.
+'pkeyutl' command takes only the binary hash file and generates only the binary output for signature.
 We have a 512-bit private key, means 512-bit modulus, hence the 512-bit (64 bytes) of signature.

 ## Verify the document

 ### Prepare the public key

-Private keys shall not leave the safe enclaves, therefore we extract the public key information for the recipients:
+Private keys shall not leave the safe enclaves, therefore we extract the public key information for the recipients with 'rsa -pubout':

 ```console
 $ openssl rsa -in private_key.pem -pubout -out public_key.pem